How to and Why Use Respiration Rate in the Elite HRV App

 A normal, resting respiration rate is between 9 and 24 breaths per minute.

 Elite HRV measures respiration rate by counting the number of times your chest rises over a one-minute period.
 It does this by tracking the periodic and subtle respiration-induced motions of the face and upper chest in the video sequence.

-The beta version of our camera-based respiration rate is available to a small percentage of our user base.
+The beta version of our camera-based respiration rate is available to a percentage of our user base.
 While we are in beta, the video records for calculation for the first 2 minutes of a reading; the video will continue to display but the actual recording stops in the background.